 Design and materials: High quality design, materials and finishes and good quality landscaping with robust maintenance protocols for all large residential, commercial and employment developments.
 The architectural conservation officer has raised no objections to the design.
 The materials are considered an acceptable quality; however, concerns remain over the proposal.

 Infill / Backland Development

-In accordance with the CDP, the following must be considered, when assessing proposals for infill / backland development:
+In accordance with Section 12.6.8 of the Development Plan, the following must be considered, when assessing proposals for infill / backland development:

 Development on infill sites should meet the following criteria: